The specific principles, conventions, rules and practices applied by a company in preparing and presenting its financial statements.

 Net risk (also known as 'Residual Risk')

-A net risk is defined as the result of an assessment of the potential impact and likelihood of a risk, after taking account of the design adequacy and operating effectiveness of the controls put in place to manage the risk.
+A net risk is the result of an assessment of the potential impact and frequency of a risk, after taking account of the controls put in place to manage the risk.

 The value of long-term savings policies (including life assurance contracts) sold to new and existing customers in the period.
 Also includes any increases to the premiums on existing contracts.